-UHA is currently accepting applications for its inaugural Artist-in-Residence program, which will provide studio space and additional professional support for two artists during the 2019 season.
+UHA is accepting applications for its Summer 2020 Artist-in-Residence program, which will provide studio space and additional support for professional artists.

-During the residency period, there may be additional opportunities such as youth mentorships, studio visits, artist talks, or visiting the after-school art program (starting September 2019).
+During the residency period, there may be additional opportunities such as youth mentorships, studio visits, artist talks, or other special events.
 The UHA committee will work with selected artists to create residencies that support both the artist and the community’s development.

 While it is not expected that the applicant has an existing relationship with Port Union, the committee will consider the relevancy of the proposal in the context of Port Union when making their selections.

 The artist apartments are on the second floor of the UHA building and at this time we do not have a lift.
-Studio space can be made available on the first floor and alternative living arrangements may be able to arranged.
+Studio space can be made available on the first floor and alternative living arrangements may be able to be arranged.
 There are accessible restrooms and a kitchen on the first floor.
 We currently do not have automatic doors, all of which must be manually opened.
-The front entrance has five steps from the main street and the back door has an accessible ramp entrance.
+The front entrance has five steps from the main street.

 The UHA committee speak and write fluently in English with limited speaking, reading, and writing knowledge of French.